If you feel that your breasts have not fully developed or are looking to restore shape and volume, then you may benefit from breast augmentation.

 Will my implants have to be changed after a certain time?

 Breast implants do not need to be replaced after a set period, however they can cause problems over time and may need to be removed or swapped for technical (implant rupture/ tight scar tissue) or cosmetic (change in breast shape over time/ after pregnancy/ weight loss) reasons.
+For this reason, you should be fully aware that you may require further breast surgery in the future.

 What are the risks?